 Pour the egg mixture over the layer of potatoes.
 Sprinkle the top of the eggs with ham (or sausage), bell peppers, and onion.

 Bake the casserole for 30 – 45 minutes.
-Once it has baked for 30 minutes, check the casserole.
+Since baking times may vary, once the hash brown casserole has baked for 30 minutes, check the casserole.
 You want to bake it until the eggs have set.
 If the eggs are still runny or jiggly, continue to bake for an additional 10-15 minutes and then re-check.

 Sour cream, chopped green onions, diced tomatoes, and hot sauce are great accompaniments for this dish.
 Season with salt and black pepper to taste.